Messi's father tells Spanish league his son is free to leave - WHIZ News

 In the letter, which was seen by The Associated Press, Jorge Messi disputed that and said the contract allows his son to leave for free at the end of the season, which this year was pushed back by the coronavirus pandemic.

+Jorge Messi said the league’s view was “obviously biased.”
+He said the contract shows that the buyout clause is not valid when the player decides to leave at the end of the season.

-Lionel Messi invoked the clause to leave last week, shortly after the team’s humiliating 8-2 loss Bayern Munich in the Champions League quarterfinals.
+Lionel Messi last week invoked the clause to leave, shortly after the team’s humiliating 8-2 loss to Bayern Munich in the Champions League quarterfinals.

 Barcelona claims the clause expired on June 10 and told Messi he had to stay until the end of his contract or pay the buyout clause.